lun-ai/sequential-teaching/README.md

 ### Learning the target program

-Learn programs simulate execution of a robot sorting on short expressions of integers.
+Learn programs simulate execution of a robot sorting on short expressions of distinct integers.
 These expressions are single integers or integers linked by the '<' symbol, e.g. "5", "1 < 2", "4 < 6 < 9".